Diet Influences Children’s Mental Health But Parents Not Always Aware

-New research has found that parents and teachers are less aware of the impact of good childhood nutrition on brain development than they are of the impact on physical health.
-This latest research was carried out as part of the NUTRIMENTHE project and published recently in the British Journal of Nutrition.
+Research from 2016 found has found that parents and teachers are less aware of the impact of good childhood nutrition on brain development than they are of the impact on physical health.
+This research was carried out as part of the NUTRIMENTHE project and published in the British Journal of Nutrition.

 Lead author, Dr Bernadette Egan from the University of Surrey commented,